 - The required level of twinness for the digital-physical twins varies for the applications.
 The highest degree of twinness would require the exact same state information between the two counterparts.
 If the state information is dynamic, it needs to be synchronized all the time.
 However, not all digital-physical twins have to have this level of accuracy.
 For example, suppose all we need is an avatar in the virtual world to represent Alice, who is talking to Bob's 2D cartoon avatar.
 Then another 2D cartoon avatar for Alice could work (even though not necessarily ideal).
 If we instead want to help Alice do a virtual try-on of clothes that she considers buying, we would better create an accurate 3D model of Alice to do the job.

 - All entities in the Metaverse, whether digital-only or digital-physical twins, can have intelligence.
-They either possess intelligence naturally as for human beings or can be powered by advanced AI for non-humans.
+They either possess intelligence naturally as human beings or can be powered by advanced AI for non-humans.

 - The prevalence of intelligence among Metaverse entities has two important implications: First, since we can create as many intelligent digital-only entities as we like, we are essentially adding an infinite number of denizens into the Metaverse to live together with us!
 That is a profound difference when comparing the Metaverse with our physical world today.
-Second, even the line between human and non-human is getting obscured in the Metaverse.
+Second, even the line between humans and non-humans is getting obscured in the Metaverse.
 Typically, humans have a physical body and are represented by their digital twins.
 However, with the development of virtual beings who can interact like a human but are purely powered by AI and efforts that keep people alive in the virtual world even after their deaths, it becomes harder to tell who is actually a human and who is not in the Metaverse.

 We have so far made tremendous strides in our journey towards a Metaverse that converges the physical and the virtual world.
 The 1990s saw the first release of widespread consumer VR headsets.
 In the 2010s, Palmer Luckey's team prototyped Oculus Rift and got acquired by Facebook for multi-billion dollars.
 Oculus is now a leader in the VR space and its app even won the title of the most popular app in the 2021 Christmas.
 Meanwhile, Microsoft has developed an AR headset Hololens that is used in different enterprise applications.
 Other major players such as Sony, Samsung, Nvidia are all very active in the VR/AR sector.
 Apple and Google also incorporated AR capabilities into their smartphone development kits to further facilitate AR applications.